-This Part provides guidance on the bonding and capital requirements in the Rules that will remain in effect during the transition periods set out in NI 31-103 (see CSA Staff Notice 31-311 - Proposed National Instrument 31-103 Registration Requirements and Exemptions Transition into the New Registration Regime for information about the transition periods).
+This Part provides guidance on the bonding and capital requirements in the Rules that will remain in effect during the transition periods set out in NI 31-103 (see CSA Staff Notice 31-311 for information about the transition periods).
 During that time, these requirements will continue to apply to those persons that were registered in the relevant categories on the effective date of NI 31-103, September 28, 2009.